 The amendments to IAS 1 and IFRS Practice Statement 2 Making Materiality Judgements provide guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
 The amendments aim to help entities provide accounting policy disclosures that are more useful by replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies and adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.
-The amendments had no impact on the interim condensed financial statements of the Company.
+The amendments had no impact on the interim condensed financial statements of the Company but are expected to affect the accounting policy disclosures in the Company's annual financial statements.